Red Flag Educators

 What do Red Flag Educators Do?

-Appalachian State University's Red Flag Educators (RFEs) have a responsibility for creating Active Bystanders on campus and in the Boone community.
-They educate peers on “Red Flags” of sexual, interpersonal, and dating violence while encouraging the Appalachian community to be active bystanders and speak out when they see potentially dangerous situations.
+Appalachian State University's Red Flag Educators (RFEs) have a responsibility for creating Active Bystanders on campus and in the community.
+They educate peers on “Red Flags” of sexual, interpersonal, and dating violence while encouraging the Appalachian community to be active bystanders.
 RFEs have a responsibility to present to peer groups, organizations, classes, etc. on topics of interpersonal violence, active bystander intervention, and rape culture.

 All Red Flag Educators are thoroughly trained in the following:

 - How to Make a Successful Referral

 Red Flag Educators will also have the opportunity to volunteer and educate at different events on/off campus.

 What are the Qualifications to be a RFE?

 Red Flag Educators must:

 - Be an enrolled student at Appalachian State University

 - Have and maintain a GPA 2.5